DataDog/documentation/content/en/agent/guide/how_rc_works.md

 Remote Configuration is a Datadog capability that allows you to remotely configure the behavior of Datadog resources (e.g., Agents and tracers) deployed in your infrastructure, for select product features.
 Using Remote Configuration makes it easier to apply Agent and tracer configurations in your environment on demand, decreasing management costs and reduces friction between teams, accelerating resolution times.
 For Datadog security products, Application Security Management and Cloud Workload Security, Remote Configuration enabled Agents and tracers provide real-time security updates, enhancing security posture for your applications and cloud infrastructure.

 ## How it works
-Once you enabled Remote Configuration on the Datadog Agent, it will poll the configured [Datadog site](https://docs.datadoghq.com/getting_started/site/) periodically, to determine if there are any configuration changes to apply to your Remote Configuration enabled Agents or tracers.
+Once you enable Remote Configuration on the Datadog Agent, it will poll the configured [Datadog site](https://docs.datadoghq.com/getting_started/site/) periodically, to determine if there are any configuration changes to apply to your Remote Configuration enabled Agents or tracers.

 The process is asynchronous, for example, after submitting changes in the respective Datadog product UI for a Remote Config enabled product feature, this configuration change will be applied and stored in Datadog.
 When your Agents are enabled with Remote Config, they will poll Datadog for any configuration changes they can receive and apply automatically.